 Transport secretary Grant Shapps said: “We are committed to opening up international travel safely, taking advantage of the gains we’ve made through our successful vaccination programme, helping connect families, friends and businesses around the world.

 “While we must continue to be cautious, today’s changes reopen a range of different holiday destinations across the globe, which is good news for both the sector and travelling public.”

 Here’s everything you need to know if you want to head to Malta for a summer holiday.

 Malta joined the UK’s green list on 30 June.

 Yes, but with hefty caveats.

 Children aged five-11 can travel if they accompany vaccinated adults with proof of a negative PCR test carried out within 72 hours of arrival in Malta; children under five do not need a test.
-Those aged 12 and over will need proof of vaccination to enter - a negative PCR test for over 12s will not be accepted from 30 June.
+Those aged 12 and over will need proof of vaccination to enter - a negative PCR test for over 12s will not be accepted.

 The move follows concerns over the soaring rates of the Delta virus variant in Britain.

 Everyone must complete a Public Health Travel Declaration Form and Passenger Locator Form.
 You must show both forms to airline officials on departure and health officials stationed at the Terminal Temperature Screening Points when you arrive in Malta.

 Unless you are a Maltese citizen, or a child under 12, it would appear so.